-Treatment sessions start at £45 per horse, and £40 per dog.
-This includes a full history, assesment (static dynamic and palpation), treatment, and a comprehensive aftercare program tailored to your animal.
+Start at £55 per horse.
+This includes a full history, assesment (static dynamic and palpation), treatment, and a comprehensive aftercare program tailored to your horse.

-Payment is required at the time of treatment in cash, or via bank transfer or paypal before 8pm on that same day.
+Payment is required at the time in cash, or via card machine.

-Any appointment cancelled with less than 24hours notice will be charged at 75% of the full treatment cost.
-This includes failure to be present at the agreed time and location, and failure to inform of any change in circumstances related to treatment.
+Any appointment cancelled with less than 24hours notice will be charged at 75% of the full cost of the session booked.
+This includes failure to be present at the agreed time and location, and failure to inform of any change in circumstances related to the session.

 Terms and Conditions.